Dishang07/pdfQnA/README.md

-# 📄 PDF Q&A System with RAG using Qdrant & Gemini
+# 📄 Document Q&A System with RAG using Qdrant & Gemini

-This project is a **PDF Question Answering Web App** powered by **Qdrant vector search** and **Gemini 1.5 LLM**.
+This project is a **Document Question Answering Web App** powered by **Qdrant vector search** and **Gemini 1.5 LLM**.
 Users can upload documents, ask natural language questions, and receive precise answers sourced directly from the document content using **Retrieval-Augmented Generation (RAG)**.

 ---